A* Search Without Expansions: Learning Heuristic Functions with Deep Q-Networks: Search

-At every iteration, AQ* search pops a \nodeact{}, $(n,a)$, from OPEN, creates a new state, $s'=A(s,a)$, by applying action $a$ to the state $s$ associated with $n$, and generates a new node $n'$ with corresponding state $s'$.
-Instead of expanding $n'$, AQ* search applies the DQN to $s'$ to obtain the sum of the transition cost and the cost-to-go for all of its children.
-AQ* search then pushes the new \nodeacts{} $(n'$, $a')$ to OPEN for all actions $a'$ where the cost is computed by summing the path cost of $n$ and the output of the DQN corresponding to action $a'$.
-In AQ* search, the only part that depends on the size of the action space is pushing nodes to OPEN.
-Unlike A* search, no nodes are expanded and the heuristic function only needs to be applied once per iteration.
-Pseudocode for the AQ* search algorithm is given in Algorithm \ref{alg:aqstar}.
-In our results, we will show that AQ* search is orders of magnitude faster than A* search.
+At every iteration, \searchalg{} search pops a \nodeact{}, $(s,a)$, from OPEN and generates a new state, $s'=A(s,a)$.
+Instead of explicitly generating all successors of \(s'\), \searchalg{} applies \(h_c(s')\) and \(h_d(s')\) to obtain the transition cost and cost-to-go estimates for all of its successor states in a single heuristic call.
+It is assumed that \(h_c\) and \(h_d\) only return values for applicable actions.
+Creating functions that operate in dynamic action spaces is discussed further in Section \ref{sec:discuss}.
+In \searchalg{} search, the only component that depends on the size of the action space is pushing nodes to OPEN.
+Unlike A*, which generates and evaluates all successors in each iteration, \searchalg{} generates only one node and applies the heuristic function just once per iteration.